 Why Are Kalamata Olives Among The Healthiest Foods We Know?

 Kalamata olives have special nutritional benefits compared with other olives.
-These olives are a good source of fiber and vitamins A, C, B, E, and K, and minerals like iron, calcium, magnesium, phosphorous, and potassium.
-Besides, most of their fat content is monounsaturated (healthy fat).
+These olives are a good source of fiber and vitamins A, C, B, E, and K, and minerals like iron, calcium, magnesium, phosphorus, and potassium.
+Besides, most of their fat content is monounsaturated.
 Four tablespoons of Kalamata olives contain 2.7 grams of monounsaturated fat and 0.3 grams of polyunsaturated fat.
 These olives also contain natural antioxidant polyphenols.

 Adding Kalamata olives to your daily diet can offer you several health benefits.
 Here are a few easy ways to do it.